game-of-mates/game-of-mates/src/main/resources/parliament/README.md

 6. Cabinet to Parliamentarians (by Parliament ID, Date)
 7. Parliamentarian to Parliament Role ( by Parliament ID, date, roleName) e.g. Speaker, Prime Minister, Opposition Leader,..
 8. Parliamentarian to Party (Date)
-9. Postcodes to States
+9. Postcodes to Electorates
-10. Postcodes to Electorates
+10. Members of Parliament to Ministerial Roles
+11. Members of Parliament to Parliamentary Roles

 # Data Guidance